hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 The positive of this is that a poorly written query can perform well on OLAP.
 The negative is that finetuning the query might not always work because the query optimizer might translate it to the same plan as the suboptimal one.
 After all, SQL is a declarative language (TODO: expand).

+TODO: hint to possible future articles about differences in OLAP and OLTP principles

 ### WHERE to start
 Start by fiddling with the `WHERE` clause.
 The biggest improvements in query performance I have ever seen were resulted from, often small, changes to filtering clause.